Educator Resources

 View on DocsTeach

 Using the Constitution, constitutional amendments, and legislation, students will explore the progression of voting rights in the United States and its impact on representative government.
-Additional primary source, including photographs and political cartoons, will enhance student understanding of the ways in which contemporary events and public civic engagement influence their lives today.
+Additional primary source documents from the National Archives, including photographs and political cartoons, will enhance student understanding of the ways in which contemporary events and public civic engagement influence their lives today.

 • For grades 6-8

-This program is offered as a part of Civics for All of US, a new education initiative from the National Archives that promotes civic literacy and engagement.
+This program is offered as a part of Civics for All of US, an education initiative from the National Archives that promotes civic literacy and engagement.

 refer to caption